We would like to see pupils as close to 100% as possible but understand that at times, we all get sick. We strive to-

 - Improve social skills;

-- Achieve potential and fulfil aspirations.
+- Achieve potential and fulfill aspirations.

 As the parent/carer you can help us by: